swcarpentry-ja/carpentries-coc/topic_folders/communications/resources/comms-strategy.md

 #### Facebook

 The Carpentries community members hail from 46 countries.
 Statistically <sup>[<a href = "https://jmango360.com/wiki-pages-trends/mobile-app-vs-mobile-website-statistics/">1</a>,<a href = "https://www.statista.com/statistics/271405/global-mobile-data-traffic-forecast/">2</a>]</sup>, people in nations outside of the United States and Europe primarily use mobile web/applications to engage.
 Facebook is therefore a great way for them to receive communication and announcements.

+We are currently working on bolstering our following on Facebook, and increasing the number of linear communications we send out on the platform.

 #### LinkedIn